Sealjay/wg-env-sustainability/documentation/EnvironmentalSustainabilityTAGProposal.md

-# Environmental Sustainability TAG Proposal
+# TAG Environmental Sustainability Proposal

 ## Sig Mission Statement

-### Why Sustainability?
+### Why TAG Environmental Sustainability?

 Data Centers, and therefore every compute resource accessible, are currently using 2% of the world's energy.
 This is conservatively expected to grow to hold 1-2% in the next couple of years, up to 12% by 2040.
 The growth in energy for computing is out-pacing the global growth in energy production.
 The contributing factors include explosion in data, emergence of energy-intensive workloads such as AI and, the flattening of Moore's law.

 The energy consumption of data centers is therefore causing half of the Greenhouse gas (GHG) emissions of countries like Germany or Japan.
 GHG emissions are one of the key factors for global warming.
 In order to curb this trend, we should immediately start looking for ways to reduce the environmental footprints of increasingly large data centers.
 The good news is that there is also an increase in industry initiatives for environmental sustainability.
 This working group was formed to advocate for, develop, support, and help evaluate environmental sustainability initiatives.

-All activities should positively impact the community by changing mindset, increasing efficiency, and putting sustainability on everyone's agenda.
+All activities should positively impact the community by changing mindset, increasing efficiency, and putting energy efficiency and environmental sustainability on everyone's agenda.
 We also seek to prevent greenwashing.

+We recognize that:
-Making sustainability more accessible is essential in this work.
-Customers want to use fewer resources for both environmental and for financial reasons, but there is limited direction in how and much of the technology is within the early stages.
-Balancing resource consumption with desire for performance is also difficult.
-Much of the tooling is scattered and not tested.
+- there is limited direction in how and much of the technology is within the early stages
+- balancing resource consumption with desire for performance is difficult
+- much of the tooling is scattered, not well tested, or not integrated with CNCF projects.

+In this light, we belive it is essential to achieve the TAG's goals by making sustainability-oriented projects, methodologies, and technologies more accessible to the community and guiding the end users to use resources more efficiently to achieve environmental and financial goals.

 We want projects that cover more material, such as:
  - Standards and taxonomy that define the metrics and goals of system sustainability.
 This is similar but not limited to the existing works such as the Software Carbon Intensity Specification under The Green Software Foundation.